How do I apply for LAB’s Services?

 3. What are the benefits of registering online?

-If you register online, you will be immediately placed in the queue to see the Duty Lawyer for your matter.
-You will not need to tell our staff about the facts of your case or answer questions about your financial situation (“preliminary means test”).
+If you register online, you will save time.
+Click here to see how our Applicant Portal helps you save time.
+You will save yourself time to inform us about the facts of your case or answer questions about your financial situation (“preliminary means test”) if you can complete the relevant forms online successfully.

 4. What happens when I attend at LAB?